dzaki236/logging-services/README.md

 #
 ## More Feature's here!
 # Custom File Config (Logging)
-New update on 2.0.2 the author add new txt reader,you can use this for your custom log on your controller ^>
+New update on 2.0.2 the author add new txt reader,you can use this for your custom log on your controller ^>, First Step you must make config / log config txt file if do not,you will got error :).
 ## Example following by this bellow code :
 ```php
 public function store(Request $request)